Christine McDade is a Human Resources professional (PHR & SHRM-CP) with over 20 years in the public sector.

 Effective Communication for Managers and Employees

-- Regularly Scheduled Meetings.
-To truly be an effective means for communicating information and gathering input from employees, staff meetings should be scheduled ahead of time to allow employees to anticipate them and to plan accordingly with the rest their schedule/calendar.
-Employees who can count on these meetings to occur regularly will see them as an opportunity to share information with others on a consistent basis.
+- A Regular Schedule: To truly be an effective means for communicating information and gathering input from employees, staff meetings should be scheduled ahead of time to allow employees to anticipate them and to plan accordingly with the rest of their schedule/calendar.
+Employees who can count on these meetings to occur regularly will see them as opportunities to share information with others on a consistent basis.

-- Meetings Starting on Time.
-If managers want their employees to show up to a meeting on time, they need to set the example of arriving to the meeting on time as well.
+- A Timely Start: If managers want their employees to show up to a meeting on time, they need to set the example of arriving to the meeting on time as well.
 Furthermore, the start of the meeting should be as scheduled so that tardy attendees will know that they must make an effort not to be late for the next meeting.
-As a manager leading the meeting, being prompt and starting the meetings on time will demonstrate how important the manager feels the meeting is.
+As a manager leading the meeting, being prompt and starting the meeting on time will demonstrate how important the manager feels the meeting is.

-- A Prepared Agenda.
-Since employees are likely to have information to share, it is helpful to have an agenda prepared to keep some structure and order to the meeting.
-It is easy to get off track when employees are offering up information that may be somewhat off-track from the prepared agenda.
-Agendas also serves as handy record keeping as a supervisor can go back and look at old agendas to determine if certain topics have been covered.
+- A Prepared Agenda: Since employees are likely to have information to share, it is helpful to have an agenda prepared to keep some structure and order to the meeting.
+It is easy to get off track when employees are offering up information that may be somewhat unrelated to the prepared agenda.
+Agendas also serve as handy records that a supervisor can go back and look at to determine if certain topics have been covered.

-- Mandatory Attendance.
-A regularly scheduled staff meeting, which is conducted to share and gather important workplace information, should almost all times have a mandatory attendance requirement for staff.
-Employees need to be a part of this communication "think tank" which can only be effective if all are there to listen to the discussion, and offer their unique insight about the topics discussed.
-Permission to ship a staff meeting for another work commitment should be the exception rather than a commonplace occurrence.
+- Mandatory Attendance: A regularly scheduled staff meeting, which is conducted to share and gather important workplace information, should typically have a mandatory attendance requirement for staff.
+Employees need to be a part of this communication "think tank," as it is only effective if all are there to listen to the discussion and offer their unique insight about the topics discussed.
+Permission to skip a staff meeting for another work commitment should be the exception rather than a commonplace occurrence.

-- Professionalism.
-Since personal opinions and insight will be shared in the staff meeting, it will be crucial to have the manager monitor the meeting as others are speaking to be sure all remain professional and respectful.
+- Professionalism: Since personal opinions and insights will be shared in staff meetings, it is crucial to have a manager monitor the meeting as others are speaking to ensure all discussion remains professional and respectful.
 Employees often save certain topics for open discussion at a staff meeting.
-These folks might feel very passionately about their opinion and get their feelings hurt or become very defensive when others share a different opinion.
-It will be very important for the leadership at the table to keep everyone professional by reminding them that everyone has an opinion and we should respect their opportunity to speak to their coworkers in such a forum.
-If there is no control at a staff meeting in this regard, stronger personalities will out speak the others who will.
-Likely show reluctance to actively participate in the future.
+These folks might feel very passionately about their opinion and get their feelings hurt or become defensive when others share a different opinion.
+It is very important for the leadership at the table to keep everyone professional by reminding them that everyone has an opinion and we should respect their opportunity to speak to their coworkers in such a forum.
+If there is no control at a staff meeting in this regard, stronger personalities will outspeak others, and this could result in some employees feeling reluctant to actively participate in the future.

 Staff meetings that embody these characteristics will produce effective results that will benefit the organization and all who work hard to make it successful.